-✓ There will be an enhanced focus on mindfulness and community building during re-entry in order to support students' emotional wellness during the back to school transition.
-Teachers will allow space in class to talk about student experiences over the spring/summer and

-- feelings about returning/new protocols.
-There will be time for orientation, practice, and reflection/discussion time for new rules and procedures, which will be incorporated, especially for new-to-the-building students and special populations. - ✓ Social-Emotional Learning will be taught to all classes, which will include the All-Star and Second Step curriculum.
+- ✓ There will be an enhanced focus on mindfulness and community building during re-entry in order to support students' emotional wellness during the back to school transition.
+Teachers will allow space in class to talk about student experiences over the spring/summer and feelings about returning/new protocols.
+There will be time for orientation, practice, and reflection/discussion time for new rules and procedures, which will be incorporated, especially for new-to-the-building students and special populations. - ✓ Social-Emotional Learning will be taught to all classes, which will include the Second Step curriculum.
 Second Step teaches skills for learning, empathy, emotion management, friendship skills, and problem-solving.
-These skills will be carried over and reinforced in classrooms and across the school community. - ✓ Frequent student check-ins with a caring adult/point person.
-Time for daily reflection will allow the class, as a group, to process thoughts and feelings about this pandemic experience.
+These skills will be carried over and reinforced in classrooms and across the school community. - ✓ Frequent student check-ins with a caring adult/point person. - ✓ Time for daily reflection will allow the class, as a group, to process thoughts and feelings about this pandemic experience. - ✓ Wellness time will provide frequent opportunities for physical activity, time to relax, and ways to promote social relationships and healthy interactions.